cguintob/BTL_humidity_code/README.md

 serial port number in the first column.
 This is useful for using `NEW_READER.py`.

-The unique feature of this program is its use of `requests`, a Python library that allow the program to fetch information from websites.

-`requests` is used to get Charlottesville humidity, temperature, and precipitation values using WTTR, a "console-oriented weather forecast service" that allows users to collect meteorological data from anywhere in the world.
-The point of collecting this data for our purposes is to compare our measured values from the sensor with those outside in the city to see how the measured values fluctuate with the outside environment.
-This data is written to the second data file.

 NOTE: It appears `serial` only works with root access, so the user must be logged in as a root user to execute the function.
 This can be accomplished by running the following command: